Central African Republic Church Leader Arrested

 Open Doors is asking believers in the West to keep praying for Somalia.
 After the many years of anarchy, elections in September last year paved the way for greater stability and growth in the Horn of Africa country.
 The decreased violence, coupled with increased successes in the internationally-supported fight to drive out al-Shabab Islamist insurgents, greatly improved the atmosphere in Somalia.
 As explained in an earlier article, this did not necessarily bring freedom for the Church.
 But it did bring some welcome consistency and created “space” for increased discipleship – albeit still under great secrecy.
 However Open Doors is concerned that the atmosphere is changing rapidly.
 The newly installed Somali government is increasingly challenged in its efforts to maintain stability.
 It was expected of President Hassan Sheikh Mohamud to stamp out notorious clan politics, corruption and the “stubborn Islamist insurgency” of al-Shabab.
 But observers say his inexperienced government lacks funds and also the authority to get the job done.
 Additionally, in the absence of clear instruction from the provisional constitution, the government is battling to find a way to divide power between the center and the regions.
 Reuters reported on Monday that Somalia’s neighbors and foreign powers fear a return to civil war.
 “It is unclear from our vantage point if the group’s influence is really as great as they claim,” said an Open Doors worker.
 What is clear, however, is the fact that greater instability means greater difficulty for believers to function.
 For the sake of creating better opportunity for discipleship that can lead to a stronger local Body of believers, we ask believers worldwide to pray for the Lord to show grace to the inexperienced government of Somalia so that they can overcome their multiple challenges.”

-At least 1,200 people have been killed in the last four years in Northern Nigeria by the militant Islamist group Boko Haram, according to a preliminary investigation by the International Criminal Court.
+At least 1,200 people have been killed in the last four years in Northern Nigeria by the militant Islamist group an extremist group that is located primarily in Northern Nigeria More, according to a preliminary investigation by the International Criminal Court.

-The Court’s chief prosecutor, Fatou Bensouda, said on Monday the ICC is investigating Boko Haram for “crimes against humanity” through “widespread and systematic attacks”, the scale and intensity of which have increased over time.
+The Court’s chief prosecutor, Fatou Bensouda, said on Monday the ICC is investigating an extremist group that is located primarily in Northern Nigeria More for “crimes against humanity” through “widespread and systematic attacks”, the scale and intensity of which have increased over time.
 The initial ICC report is based on statistics leading up to December 2012.
 The ICC is now considering whether it merits further investigation.
 The International Criminal Court, based in The Hague, tries cases of crimes against humanity, war crimes, and genocide when a country’s own courts fail to prosecute.
 Nigeria agreed in 2001 to subject itself to the jurisdiction of the ICC.
 Pastor Ayo Oritsejafor, president of the Christian Association of Nigeria, agreed that the rate of attacks is intensifying.
 In a recent speech, he said: “In my first term, about 3000 Christians were killed.
 Last year alone averaged over 100 every month.
 In March 2010, about 500 Christians were slaughtered in one night on an attack on their villages.
 In April 2011, our members lost over 500 churches, thousands of homes and businesses in a 48 hour period and in 2012 about 70 percent of all Christians killed worldwide were in northern Nigeria alone.”

 (For more information or to set up interviews, call Jerry Dykstra at 616-915-4117 or email [email protected]).